lifegoodbitamihka/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clear, concise, and maintainable code that solves the problem at hand without unnecessary complexity.
 Remember, 'Premature optimization is the root of all evil.'
 Focus on writing code that's easy to understand and modify.
 As Alan Perlis said, 'A language that doesn't affect the way you think about programming, is not worth knowing.'"

 In essence, prioritize clarity and readability over premature optimization.
 Continuously refactor your code to improve its structure and reduce complexity.
 Write for the human reader first, and let the computer do the heavy lifting second.

+# 2024-01-27
+- "Today's programming wisdom is to embrace the power of abstraction and modularity.
+Write code that's clean, readable, and easily maintainable by separating concerns into distinct modules or functions.
+Always think in terms of reusability and simplicity.
+Strive for clarity and consistency, which fosters collaboration and reduces errors.
+Remember: 'Simplicity is the ultimate sophistication' - Leonardo da Vinci."

+In practice, this means understanding when to create reusable classes, functions, or components, avoiding duplicated code (DRY principle), and using version control systems effectively.
+It also entails writing self-documenting code with clear intent, leveraging comments when necessary, and testing your code thoroughly to ensure it behaves as expected across different scenarios."